Gosaikunda Trek 5 Days

 After a beautiful and relaxing night at Gosaikunda, you will trek back the way you came from.
 You can have lunch and a rest stop at Singompa.
 You can enjoy the view of the Pine and Rhododendron forests.

 The descent is more difficult for some.
-Having a trekking pole can help improve your balance and provide support.
+Having a walking stick or trekking pole can help improve your balance and provide support.

 Day 5: Return to Kathmandu.

-After a night at Dhunche, you will drive to Kathmandu by bus or jeep.
+After a night at Dhunche, you will drive to Kathmandu by local bus or private jeep.
 Once in Kathmandu, you can choose to relax or explore the beautiful city of temples.

 Permits